-This innovative approach led Gartner to recognize Edgewise as a 2018 Cool Vendor.
+This innovative approach led Gartner to recognize the startup as a 2018 Cool Vendor.

-But what is microsegmentation?
-Well, microsegmentation originated as a way to moderate traffic between servers in the same network segment.
-It has evolved to include intra-segment traffic so that Server A can talk to Server B or Application A can communicate with Host B, and so on, as long as the identity of the requesting resource (server/application/host/user) matches the permission configured for that resource.
+Microsegmentation originated as a way to moderate traffic between servers in the same network segment.
+It has evolved to include intra-segment traffic (Server A ⇄ Server B, Application A ⇄ Host B, etc.) as long as the identity of the requesting server, application, host, or user matches the permission configured for that resource.

 With microsegmentation, IT teams can tailor security settings to different types of traffic, creating policies that limit network and application flows between workloads to those that are explicitly permitted.
-In this zero trust security model, a company could set up a policy, for example, that states medical devices can only talk to other medical devices.
+In this zero trust security model, a company could set up a policy, for example, that only allows medical devices to communicate with other medical devices.
 And if a device or workload moves, the security policies and attributes move with it.